-SQL Foreign Key constraint is used to implement the relationship between tables.
-To normalize the data, we split the tables using this SQL Server Foreign key relation.
-While splitting the data, we need a reference, and we call it as a foreign key relationship.
-The list of points you should remember before going to the example of Foreign Key in SQL Server.
+SQL Server Foreign Key constraint is used to implement the relationship between tables.
+To normalize the data, we split the tables using this relation.
+While splitting the data, we need a reference, and we call it a SQL Server foreign key relationship.

 - Values you enter in the constraint column should match with the referenced column.
 Otherwise, it will throw an error.